-According to the Complainant, given the distinctiveness and reputation of the BOURSORAMA trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark, and this is sufficient evidence of the fact that the disputed domain name was registered in bad faith.
-The addition of the French words "compte client" (that means "client account") reinforces this view.
+According to the Complainant, given the distinctiveness and reputation of the NUXE trademark, the Respondent registered the disputed domain name with full knowledge of the Complainant's trademark, and this is sufficient evidence of the fact that the disputed domain name was registered in bad faith.
+The addition of the generic word "mail" and the anonymization of the Respondent through a privacy protection service reinforce this view.

-With respect to use in bad faith, the Complainant points out that the Respondent has used the disputed domain name for phishing attack, which in combination with the well-known character of the Complainant's trademark may be considered as a clear indication of bad faith.
+With respect of the use in bad faith, the Complainant points out that the Respondent has not used the disputed domain name at all, which in combination with the well-known character of the Complainant's trademark may be considered as a clear indication of bad faith.
+What is more, the creation of a messaging service suggests that the disputed domain name could be used for phishing purposes, which is another indication of bad faith.